 Use the Midlands4Cities supervisor finder to locate the supervisors you would like on your team.

 3. Make an enquiry

-Please download our expression of interest form (link below), complete it and send to email@example.com.
-In order to ensure that there is sufficient time to develop a full application, the deadline for the submission of an expression of interest is Friday 30 November 2018.
-If you have missed this deadline and would still like to be considered, please contact M4C@bcu.ac.uk
+You can, however, contact us about applying for M4C funding at any time.
+Please download our expression of interest form (link below), complete it and send to email@example.com so that we can explore the opportunity of your applying in a future recruitment round.
+In order to ensure that there is sufficient time to develop a full application, the annual deadline for the submission of an expression of interest is 30 November.
+If you miss this deadline and would still like to be considered, please contact M4C@bcu.ac.uk

 Top tips for writing your research proposal